 Most likely, you will fly into Ben Gurion Airport (TLV).
 Getting through the airport is relatively painless compared to many international airports.
 You can see details at https://www.iaa.gov.il/en/airports/ben-gurion/terminal3sevices/.
 You have free Internet at the airport to use your WhatsApp, Skype, or such to contact others for free.
 You don't need to rush because your bags will likely take time to get to the carousel.

-Ben Gurion Airport (TLV) is Israel's main international airport, with 3 terminals plus trains & buses to regional cities.
-It is located between Tel Aviv (the biggest city) and Jerusalem (where we are holding the conference).
+Ben Gurion Airport (TLV) is Israel's main international airport, with three terminals plus trains & buses to regional cities.
+It is between Tel Aviv (the biggest city) and Jerusalem (where we are holding the conference).
 Jerusalem is just a 35-minute drive from Ben Gurion International Airport.
 Terminal 1 handles low-cost European airlines, like easyJet, Ryanair, and Wizz Air) as well as domestic flights.
 As of this writing, baggage collection and passport control for all International flights arrive in Terminal 3, but this is scheduled to change.

 Terminal 3 serves most passengers entering and leaving Israel.
 All long-haul and full-service international airlines use Terminal 3.

 There are several ways to get to Jerusalem from the airport: